San Telmo essential free tour: Tango: History and legends, markets and museums

 The next stop will be the "Casa Ezeiza," the famous "casa chorizo" open-air museum where you can explore antiques while I share with you the history of European immigration in Argentina during the 19th and 20th centuries and imagine how the first tango steps were taken.

-We will walk a little more until we reach the beautiful Lezama Park, where the first foundation of Buenos Aires took place, and finally, we will say goodbye at the door of the incredible National Historical Museum.
+We will walk a little more until we reach the beautiful Parque Lezama, where the first foundation of Buenos Aires took place, and finally, we will say goodbye at the door of the incredible National Historical Museum.

 My goal is not only for you to have a great time walking through this incredible neighborhood but also to feel free to ask any questions about the city, what to do, where to shop, and the nightlife.